Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this blog up and running, thanks!!

 We chose to stay in the park itself, in the Addo Main Rest Camp.
 I really enjoyed our two nights there.
 It was comfortable, there was air conditioning, access to a full kitchen, restaurant and more (read below).
 However, if you’re wanting a more resort feel or prefer to stay in the area nearby there are a lot of options for accommodation nearby.

 Accommodation near Addo Elephant Park

 Proof of how you can truly get nice accommodation for cheap in South Africa is the Halstead Farm, a gorgeous example of colonial architecture.
 It’s under 10 minutes from the national park’s gates and is around $50 US a night, check rates for your dates here.
-Another excellent option nearby is the Addo African Home.
-These two are in the town of Addo, closer to the main gate.

 You can also stay in the town of Colchester to be closer to the N2 highway, the main route crossing South Africa.
 Colchester is at the southern tip of the park near the Mathyolweni Gate.
 Sundays River weaves through the town, stay at the Dungbeetle River Lodge or the Happy Jackal Guest House to have a view of the river.
 Fun fact I didn’t know before I visited, a large portion of the park is the coastline of the Indian Ocean, and it’s filled with sand dunes.
 You’ll be close to that in Colchester.

 - Comfortable Accommodation: Before the trip, I had envisioned staying inside the parks as some sort of rustic, camping experience.
 It was actually extremely comfortable.
 We spent two nights in a forest cabin at around $60 US a night, we slept like babies with air conditioning and an en-suite bathroom.
 There are also tents and plenty of other options (including large houses for those traveling with family).